oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 ### Inspect Spinnaker logs

-For pipeline and trigger debugging, the Spinnaker services spin-echo and spin-igor inform docker monitoring events and also the reasons why a an execution was skipped.
+For pipeline and trigger debugging, the Spinnaker services `spin-echo` and `spin-igor` inform docker monitoring events and also the reasons why an execution was skipped.

 ```shell
 kubectl get pods -n spinnaker